yrashk/yrashk.github.io/docs/opensource/ideas_.md

 These are some of the projects I would like to work on, but haven't started yet.
-If any of these sound exciting to you and you'd like them to be implemented, please consider [sponsoring my work](https://github.com/sponsors/yrashk) [^sponsor]
+If any of these sound exciting to you and you'd like them to be implemented, please consider [sponsoring my work](https://github.com/sponsors/yrashk) [^sponsor].

 [^sponsor]: You can create a custom monthly or one-time amount.
 Send me a [message](mailto:yrashk@gmail.com) to discuss details.